A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Open Problems and Future Directions

 LLM agent teams can already autonomously exploit zero-day software vulnerabilities~\cite{kang2024teams}.
 No analogous defensive capability exists: no agent system can autonomously defend against comparable threats.
 Developing defensive agents that autonomously detect, analyze, and mitigate attacks against themselves and their deployment environment is a long-term research objective requiring community coordination.
+This direction is not anchored to a single gap because parity is a moving target as offensive capabilities scale; it is included to acknowledge that even fully closing Gaps 1--5 would not resolve the offense-defense asymmetry that emerges as agents become first-class actors in security pipelines.

-\section{Comparison with Existing Surveys}
+\subsection{Comparison with Existing Surveys}

-\tabref{tab:survey_compare} provides a systematic comparison of this survey with the six most closely related prior surveys.